-Brew Davis draws on the shared musical heritages of North Carolina and Tennessee- states he’s called home for most of his 41 years- to create his own unique blend of “Brewgrass,” a sound that runs the gamut from energy-infused country to string-laden mountain ballads- all smothered in some of the most inventive lyrics you’ll find either side of the Blue Ridge.
+Brew Davis draws on the shared musical heritages of North Carolina and Tennessee- states he’s called home for most of his 41 years- to create his own unique blend of “Brewgrass,” a sound that runs the gamut from energy-infused country to traditional bluegrass fiddle tunes, string-laden mountain ballads, and everything in between.

 He has shared the stage with artists from Songs from the Road Band, Maren Morris, Fireside Collective, and David Childers and the Serpents, opened for the likes of Amanda Anne Platt and the Honeycutters, Carolina Blue, and Jonathan Byrd's and the Pickup Cowboys, and has played legendary venues like the Cat's Cradle (Carrborro, NC), Douglas Corner Cafe (Nashville, TN), and Steve's Guitars (Carbondale, CO).

 His debut album came in at #64 on WNCW's Top 100 albums in 2018 and he has drawn praise from Grammy winners, Music Row royalty, and acclaimed North Carolina songwriters.
 He continues to draw influences from both sides of the Southern Appalachians and make music on his own terms, carving out a place for himself in Southern Appalachian music landscape and creating a “Brewgrass” sound that’s all his own.